sensationinmotion/sensationinmotion.github.io/index.md

 %}

 {% capture text %}
-Learn about our current and former lab members{:.center}
+Learn about our current and former lab members {:.center}

 {%
   include link.html